The Feather-O-Meter [AI Art]

 Posted on

 The biological spacesuit (body) comes with a handy feather-O-meter.
 There are 3 main states: GREEN, YELLOW, and RED.
-There are also blended states.
+You might recognize these as the states describe in The Polyvagal Theory, developed by Dr. Stephen Porges.
+He describes three distinct physiological states that are associated with different patterns of autonomic activity and behavioral responses.
 AND… let’s not forget the 2 special blended states and fight or flight on hold and dorsal collapse.
 There are no bad states.
 These states help us stay alive and thrive (in that order).
 In a healthy, typical nervous system we are smoothly moving through all these states throughout the day… Just like when driving we need all the lights to (A) stay safe and (B) get to where we want to go (thrive and have adventures).

 Safe — GREEN (Ventral Vagal)